Art Collectors & Buyers

 MEANING OF ART

 The Dark Ages in Europe (c.400-800 CE) witnessed a continent-wide cultural collapse, as Romanization was replaced by Barbarianism.
-Amidst this, the only works of art being amassed to any extent were the early Christian Hiberno-Saxon style illuminated manuscripts created and produced by artist-monks in the scriptoriums of monasteries in Ireland (Kildare, Durrow, Clonmacnois, Clonfert, Kells and Monasterboice), Scotland (Iona) and Northern England (Lindisfarne off the coast of Northumbria).
+Amidst this, the only medieval art being amassed to any extent were the early Christian Hiberno-Saxon style illuminated manuscripts created and produced by artist-monks in the scriptoriums of monasteries in Ireland (Kildare, Durrow, Clonmacnois, Clonfert, Kells and Monasterboice), Scotland (Iona) and Northern England (Lindisfarne off the coast of Northumbria).
 (These illuminations, notably the abstract Celtic designs had a significant effect on later Islamic Art.)
 The "art collector" in this case was the Christian Church based in Rome, whose eastern counterpart - the Eastern Church in Constantinople - was also an active patron of religious art, including icons and other panel paintings, as well as dazzling mosaic art.

 During the six centuries following the Dark Ages (c.800-1400), medieval European culture gradually revived, beginning with the artistic achievements at the court of Charlemagne I (742-814), Holy Roman Emperor and King of the Franks, at Aachen.
 Under patrons like Charlemagne, as well as Louis the Pious, Lothar I and II and Charles the Bald, a wide variety of artists produced a wealth of iluminated gospel texts, religious mural paintings and church architecture.
 This medieval Carolingian art was followed by Ottonian Art (c.900-1050), under the patronage of the Emperors Otto I, II and III.